How To Study and Prepare for the GMAT, GRE, and EA

 Kristina: Make sure you carve out enough time to take the test.
 Don’t try to squeeze it into your schedule; you want to be in the zone when you take it.
 Also, leave enough time in case you want to take the test again before the admissions deadline.
 I was planning to apply in Round 1, so I took the exam in November.
 Unfortunately, I tried to cram it in between business trips when I had 12 hours on the ground in San Francisco – that was a big mistake.
 I did OK, but didn’t perform like I felt like I should have.
 So I took it again when I could dedicate more time to the test and made sure I was really focused, which added 50 points to my score.

-Step 8: Chat with an admissions officer (optional)
+Step 8: Chat with an Admissions Advisor (optional)

-If you would like feedback on your test score, schedule a chat with an admissions advisor.
+If you would like feedback on your test score, schedule a conversation with an admissions advisor.
 They can discuss your application and whether additional tests would be helpful.

 Lizzie: I was a good student and I work in finance, so I didn’t think the GMAT would be that hard.
 I did some self-study and then took the test during my first trimester of pregnancy.
 Unfortunately, I wasn’t feeling so great that day and wasn’t at the top of my game.
 Needless to say, I didn’t do that well.
 Afterward, I had a conversation with an Admissions Committee member who suggested that I take the test again.
 I started working with a tutor … That did the trick and I improved my score by 70 points when I took the test again.